rk-28/docs/guides/custom-controls.md

   field: "State"; // required
   values: auto;   // optional, defaults to auto
   multiple: true; // optional, defaults to false
+  required: true; // optional, defaults to false to allow selection to be cleared
   as: dropdown;   // optional, either dropdown | buttons | labels }